All right, the “day in the life” is almost perfect. One caregiver was a little late, there was an incontinence incident. But what if…

 … dad’s plan of care stipulates two free supervisory visits per month, but I’d rather have a nurse visit him every week?

-If you need the additional visits for peace-of-mind purposes only, as some clients do request, we will will add them to your plan for a small fee, and the two free visits remain as such.
+If you need the additional visits for peace-of-mind purposes only, as some clients do request, we will add them to your service plan for a small fee, and the two free visits remain taking place without charges.

 Please also check our Frequently Asked Questions.